-Retired pope distances involvement in priest celibacy book
+Retired pope distances himself from book on priest celibacy

-VATICAN CITY (AP) — A longtime aide distanced Emeritus Pope Benedict XVI from a new book on priestly celibacy Tuesday and asked that Benedict be removed as co-author after the project gave the impression the retired pope was trying to interfere with the reigning one.
+VATICAN CITY (AP) — Emeritus Pope Benedict XVI distanced himself Tuesday from a book on priestly celibacy and asked to be removed as its co-author after the project gave the impression the retired pope was trying to interfere with the reigning one.

 Advance excerpts of the book, which is set to be published in France on Wednesday and in the United States next month, had set Catholic social media abuzz, fueling conservative-progressive battle lines that deepened after Benedict’s 2013 retirement paved the way for Pope Francis’ papacy.

+The book includes a chapter apiece by Benedict and Cardinal Robert Sarah, as well as n introduction and a conclusion said to be written jointly by the two.
+In the essay he wrote, Benedict reaffirmed the “necessity” of celibacy for the Catholic priesthood.

+While that position is not new, “From the Depths of Our Hearts” has Benedict chiming in on a fraught issue while Francis weighs whether to allow married men to be ordained priests in the Amazon to cope with a priest shortage there.

-While Benedict knew Cardinal Robert Sarah was planning a book and contributed text reaffirming the “necessity” of priestly celibacy, “he never approved a co-authored book and never saw or authorized the cover” giving him lead author status, Gaenswein said in a statement carried by German Catholic news agency Kathpress and Italian ANSA news agency.
+Benedict knew Sarah was planning a book about the priesthood and celibacy and contributed an essay, but “he never approved a co-authored book and never saw or authorized the cover” giving him lead author status, Gaenswein said.

-Gaenswein said Benedict has asked that his name and photo be removed from the cover as well as from what was said to be a joint introduction and conclusion reaffirming the need for priestly celibacy.
+“I can confirm that this morning, on the indication of the emeritus pope, I asked Cardinal Robert Sarah to contact the publishers of the book, asking them to take the name Benedict XVI off as co-author and to take his signature from the introduction and conclusion,” Gaenswein said in a statement on Vatican News.

+“It was a misunderstanding, without putting into doubt the good faith of Cardinal Sarah,” Gaenswein added.

 Benedict’s association with the book was surprising since he had vowed to live “hidden from the world” when he stepped down as pope, specifically to avoid any suggestion that he still wielded papal authority.

-The timing of the book’s publication also looked suspect to Francis’ supporters.
-Francis has said he will publish a document in the coming weeks that is expected to touch on whether married men could be ordained priests in the Amazon, to deal with a priest shortage there.

-The book includes an introduction and a conclusion, said to be written jointly by Benedict and Sarah, as well as a chapter apiece.
+The controversy made clear once again that the unprecedented reality of a retired and reigning pope living side by side in the Vatican gardens still has some wrinkles that need to be worked out.

+Some commentators have called for new rules for future retired popes, first among them not allowing them to be called “emeritus pope” or wear the papal white cassock as Benedict has done, to remove all real and symbolic associations with the papacy.

 The Associated Press obtained galleys of the English text after the French daily Le Figaro published excerpts Sunday.

-Earlier Tuesday, Sarah reproduced letters from Benedict making clear the 92-year-old ex-pope had written the text and approved of publishing it as a book.
+Earlier Tuesday, as the scandal grew, Sarah reproduced letters from Benedict making clear the 92-year-old ex-pope had written the text and approved of publishing it as a book.
 He spoke out after news reports quoted “sources close to Benedict” as alleging that Sarah had manipulated the pope into publishing the book.

-“These defamations are of exceptional gravity,” Sarah, who heads the Vatican’s liturgy office, tweeted at one point as the scandal grew.
+“These defamations are of exceptional gravity,” Sarah, who heads the Vatican’s liturgy office, tweeted at one point.

+While insisting on the transparency of his interactions with Benedict, Sarah agreed to make the editorial changes for future publications.

+Given Benedict’s own letters and Sarah’s statement that the two men worked together on the book for several months, “Ignatius Press considers this a coauthored publication,” said the statement.

+Ignatius clearly has more to gain selling a book authored by a former pope than one written by a Vatican cardinal.

-After the first reports, Francis’ supporters quickly alleged Benedict had been manipulated by members of his right-wing entourage into writing something that amounted to a frontal attack on Francis.
+After the first reports, Francis’ supporters quickly alleged Benedict had been manipulated by members of his right-wing entourage into writing something that amounted to an attack on Francis.
 Some claimed it was evidence of elder abuse, given Benedict’s age and increasing frailty.

 Conservatives, many of whom long for Benedict’s orthodoxy, argued it was no such thing and noted that Francis too has reaffirmed the “gift” of priestly celibacy.